fahadtanim/loggerect/README.md

 <h1 align="center">loggerect</h1>

 <p align="center">
-  A powerful, zero-dependency React logger with full source path tracking, TypeScript decorators, and environment-aware output.
+  A powerful, zero-dependency logger for React and Node.js with full source path tracking, TypeScript decorators, and environment-aware output.
 See exactly where your logs come from.
 </p>

 <p align="center">